PetCaseFinder

 Plain-English summary

-A 12-year-old female Siberian husky was brought to the vet after showing signs of increasing weakness, difficulty using her back legs, eating less than usual, and panting for the past two weeks.
-She had recently had surgery to remove a tumor from her right mammary gland.
-While in the hospital, tests showed she had Addison's disease, which is a condition where the adrenal glands don't produce enough hormones, likely due to cancer spreading from her mammary tumor.
-Unfortunately, despite treatment, her condition worsened, and she passed away four days later.
-A postmortem exam revealed that the cancer had spread to her adrenal glands and other areas, confirming that her Addison's disease was caused by the metastatic cancer.
+A 12-year-old female Siberian husky was brought to the vet after two weeks of increasing weakness, lack of appetite, and heavy panting.
+She had recently undergone surgery to remove a large tumor from her mammary gland.
+During her hospital stay, tests revealed she had Addison's disease, a condition where the adrenal glands don't produce enough hormones, likely due to cancer spreading from her mammary tumor.
+Unfortunately, despite treatment, her condition worsened, and she passed away just four days later.
+A postmortem exam confirmed that the cancer had spread to her adrenal glands and other areas of her body.

 Abstract